DKong-1321/3D-shapes-contact-area-calc/README.md

 ---

-This approach robustly identifies **flat-on-flat** contact areas (like a pyramid base resting on a cube), avoids missing faces due to sparse vertex proximity, and allows simple control of sensitivity through the tolerance parameter `tol`.
+This approach identifies **flat-on-flat** contact areas (like a pyramid base resting on a cube), avoids missing faces due to sparse vertex proximity, and allows simple control of sensitivity through the tolerance parameter `tol`.